 Each minor requires 15 hours of specified courses with a 2.00 grade point average, and none of the courses may be taken by correspondence through the School of Continuing Studies.
-SPEA students may only double-count 6 of the required 15 credit hours in other SPEA major or minor requirements.
-Non-SPEA majors cannot double count courses between SPEA minors and certificates.
-SPEA students may earn up to three minors from SPEA, but each minor must have at least 9 hours that are not satisfying other major or minor requirements.
+Admitted SPEA students earning a SPEA minor may double count up to six (6) credit hours of minor courses with any other SPEA academic program.
+Each SPEA minor must have at least nine (9) credit hours that do not count toward any other SPEA academic program.
+Non-SPEA Majors cannot double count courses with any SPEA academic program.